-ROY DO SMITH
+ROY DE SMITH

-REGISTERED PUBLIC SURVEYOR NO. 4094

-October 15, 1986
+REGISTERED PUBLIC SURVEYOR NO. 4094 October 15, 1986

-RUY D. SMITH
+RUY D. SMALL

-3. U. T. Austin: Recommendation to Approve the Sale of Land and Improvements on the Casis School Site, Austin, Texas, to the Austin Independent School District, Austin, Texas, and Authorize the Executive Vice Chancellor for Academic Affairs to Execute All Documents Pertaining to the Sale.--

-The Office of the Chancellor concurs with the recommendation of President Cunningham to approve on behalf of U. T. Austin the sale of land and improvements on the Casis School site being a 13,554 square foot south wing to Casis School and two acres out of the Daniel J. Gilbert Survey, Austin, Texas, to the Austin Independent School District (A.I.S.D.), Austin, Texas, for \$171,151 and to authorize the Executive Vice Chancellor for Academic Affairs to execute all documents pertaining to the sale.
+U. T. Austin: Approval of the Sale of Land and Improvements on the Casis School Site Being a 13,554 Square Foot South Wing to Casis School and Two Acres Out of the Daniel J. Gilbert Survey, Austin, Texas, to the Austin Independent School District (A.I.S.D.), Austin, Texas, and Authorization for the Executive Vice Chancellor for Academic Affairs to Execute All Documents Pertaining to the Sale.--The Buildings and Grounds Committee recommended and the Board approved, on behalf of The University of Texas at Austin, the sale of land and improvements on the Casis School site being a 13,554 square foot south wing to Casis School and two acres out of the Daniel J. Gilbert Survey, Austin, Texas, to the Austin Independent School District (A.I.S.D.), Austin, Texas, for \$171,151 and authorized the Executive Vice Chancellor for Academic Affairs to execute all documents pertaining to the sale.